 What about classes next year?

-While we plan to adapt to changing circumstances, we are proceeding with scheduling classes for FY21.
-This will include a full menu of class options including 8-day classes, 5-day classes, Fundamentals–On–the–Road, and opportunities for mid-career employees.
+While we plan to adapt to changing circumstances, we are proceeding with tentative scheduling of classes for FY22 and FY23.
+This will include a full menu of class options including 8-day classes, 5-day classes, and opportunities for mid-career employees.
 Upcoming class dates and how to apply can be found on the Common Learning Portal.

 Is there is way to take NPS Fundamentals virtually or online?

 Currently there is no option to complete the NPS Fundamentals course virtually or online as a major component of the curriculum is networking, peer-to-peer learning, and field experiences.
 However, there are several virtual opportunities for new employees to start becoming familiar with the NPS mission, culture, and operations.
-Note these resources are open to any employee, volunteer, or intern:
+Please note that these resources are open to any employee, volunteer, or intern:

 - NPS Fundamentals Essentials: These short articles found on the Common Learning Portal provide an overview of various NPS operations.
 They are great place to start when looking to build a holistic understanding of how the agency works to meet its mission.